siffiejoe/lua-testy/README.md

     `is_eq( y )( x ) ==> boolean, string`

     The `is_eq` function checks for (deep) equality between `x` and `y`.
-It correctly handles `NaN` values, `__eq` metamethods, and cyclic tables.
+It correctly handles `NaN` values, metatables, `__eq` metamethods, and cyclic tables.
 This is a stricter version of the `is` function above without the prototype/template stuff.

     The second form of `is_eq` can be used to create unary predicates.
     (See `is` above!)